richardschoen/QshOni/README.md

 After building the QSHONI library the commands should be ready to use.

 # Installing QSHONI library via save file and creating QSHEXEC command objects

+Use this install method if you want to install from a save file object.

 Download the **qshoni.savf** save file from the selected releases page.